cmlindstrom/Ceptara.Wunderlist/README.md

 2) AppConfig: class used to store your app keys, i.e. ClientId, ClientSecret and callBack URL.

-The library supports interactions with the List and Task services.
+The library supports interactions with the List, Task, Note and User services.

 Example